 Residents Maintain Autonomy

-In College Park Rehabilitation Center, 15.13% Percentage of Patients
+In College Park Rehabilitation Center, 8.99% of Patients

-This is a measure of the percent of long-term stay residents that needed more assistance with activities of daily living over time.
-Activities of daily living include activities such as getting dressed and continence.
-Many in the industry would argue this is a measure of a resident's well-being.
+This datapoint measures the percent of long-term residents that needed more assistance with activities of daily living over time.
+Activities of daily living include activities such as moving around and eating.

 Ability to Keep Residents Mobile

-In College Park Rehabilitation Center, 21.2% Percentage of Residents
+In College Park Rehabilitation Center, 18.28% of Residents

-This tells you the percent of residents that were able to retain mobility over time.
-Optimizing mobility can be a good sign for residents' health.
+This tells you the percent of residents that remained mobile levels over time.
+Optimizing mobility is usually a great sign for residents' well-being.

 Hospitalizations

-This is the number of hospitalizations per thousand days of patient care.
-There is a correlation between staying out of the hospital and the quality of care.
+This indicates the number of times residents are hospitalized per 1,000 days of care.
+There is usually a correlation between avoiding hospitalizations and the overall quality of care.

 Short-term Care: Rehospitalizations

-In College Park Rehabilitation Center, 21.2 Percentage of Residents Rehospitalized
+In College Park Rehabilitation Center, 18.28% of Residents Rehospitalized

 Short-term Care: ER Visits

-In College Park Rehabilitation Center, 9.64 Percentage of Patients
+In College Park Rehabilitation Center, 5.79% of Patients

 Short-term Care: Facilitates Functional Improvement

-In College Park Rehabilitation Center, 68.66% Percentage of Resident
+In College Park Rehabilitation Center, 48.14% of Resident

-This is the percent of short-term patients that experienced functional improvements, such as with activities of daily living.
-High levels of autonomy with ADL's typically correlates with superior rehabilitation.
+This indicates the percentage of short-term residents that experienced functional improvements, such as with activities of daily living.

 Nearby Hospitals